tendermint/tendermint/docs/rfc/rfc-007-deterministic-proto-bytes.md

 #### Use only compliant serializers and constrain field usage

 According to [Cosmos-SDK ADR-27][cosmos-sdk-adr-27], when message types obey a simple set of rules, gogoproto produces a consistent byte representation of serialized messages.
 This seems promising, although more research is needed to guarantee gogoproto always produces a consistent set of bytes on serialized messages.
 This would solve the problem within Tendermint as written in Go, but would require ensuring that there are similar serializers written in other languages that produce the same output as gogoproto.

-#### Reorder serialized bytes to ensure determinism.
+#### Reorder serialized bytes to ensure determinism

 The serialized form of a proto message can be transformed into a canonical representation by applying simple rules to the serialized bytes.
 Re-ordering the serialized bytes would allow Tendermint to produce a canonical byte representation without having to simultaneously maintain a custom proto marshaller.

 This could be implemented as a function in many languages that performed the following producing bytes to sign or hashing:

 1. Does not add any of the data from unknown fields into the type to hash.

 Tendermint should not run into a case where it needs to verify the integrity of data with unknown fields for the following reasons:

 The purpose of checking hash equality within Tendermint is to ensure that